-APERC has previously produced six editions of the APEC Energy Demand and Supply Outlook, the last publication was the sixth Edition in May 2016.
+APERC has previously produced seven editions of the APEC Energy Demand and Supply Outlook.
+The latest version is the seventh edition published in May 2019.

 The key objectives of the APEC Energy Demand and Supply Outlook are to facilitate APEC cooperation by providing policymakers with: